Brazil bans most burning for 60 days to curb Amazon fires

 Also Thursday, Bolivia said it will ask for more international help to contain similar fires that were set to clear land and, in many cases, got out of control in strong winds.

-“We're talking to Russia, China, and France about aid,” said Foreign Minister Diego Pary, who did not provide details.
-Fires have occurred in Bolivia's part of the Amazon and in the province of Santa Cruz, the country's agro-industrial centers.
+"We're talking to Russia, China and France about aid," said Foreign Minister Diego Pary, who did not provide details.
+Fires have occurred in Bolivia's part of the Amazon and in the province of Santa Cruz, the country's agro-industrial centre.

 A US-based aircraft, the B747-400 SuperTanker, has been flying over devastated areas in Bolivia to help put out the blazes and protect forests.
 Peru sent two helicopters and Argentina announced the deployment of a 140-member team to fight Bolivian fires.